 The impact of a 23-year old young man was tremendous on those lucky enough to have known him, and those who didn’t know him well said they wished they did.
 “He always stood for what was right”, “a coach’s dream”, “he was the team’s leader”, “your son impacted my life as a coach”, “he was my role model”, “he embodied everything a coach would ever want, but more importantly everything a human should possess….integrity, loyalty, hard work, and perseverance,”, “he was the greatest teammate I was ever around.”
 “Losing him was my personal 9/11”.
 “My soul and heart are crushed at losing Jimmy” are all words written to the Griffin Family about Jimmy.
 As you can see by these words, Jimmy was somebody special.

 The Griffin Family is determined that Jimmy’s life and legacy will never be forgotten.
 Therefore, they have set up The Jimmy Griffin Legacy Foundation which has benefited and will continue to benefit places Jimmy so loved: St. Bede Church and School, Marist High School, Mother McAuley High School and Samford University.
 It will also benefit the American Heart Association.
-Over the last seven years the Foundation netted over $272,000, which was distributed in tuition scholarships, purchases and upgrades to the church and schools he attended.
+Over the last eight years the Foundation netted over $317,000, which was distributed in tuition scholarships, purchases and upgrades to the church and schools he attended.
 We are most proud of the scholarships we’ve awarded—just imagine the number of individuals Jimmy has helped in scholarships alone.

-We need your help to make this event a success.
-We need prize, food, beverage, monetary donations and sponsors.
 Please click on our website at www.3onthreeforjg.org for information.
 Help us make this the huge success that Jimmy Griffin deserves.
 Be a part of it something so worthwhile; jump in.
 Help us “pay it forward” in Jimmy’s name.

 God Bless You,